KhushbuChauhan-06/OPC-UA-Testing/README.md

 ├── pyproject.toml
 └── README.md

-The separation between the client wrapper, simulated server, configuration, utilities, and tests keeps the framework easier to extend as new test scenarios are introduced.
+The framework separates the client abstraction, simulated server, configuration, utilities, and tests, making it easier to maintain and extend.

 Technology Stack
 Technology	Purpose